vmarcella/auto-python/README.md

 2. Learn more about the cooler things you can specifically use python for.

 ## How to run
-Assuming you've cloned the repository and are in one of the sub directories `pip install -r requirements.txt`
+Assuming you've cloned the repository and are in the root directory `pip install -r requirements.txt`

 and then from there you can run any file that may exist within the directory.